-- Statement about UIC Campus Program for Student Evaluation of Teaching (see Syllabus Template for sample text)
+- Statement about UIC Campus Program for Student Evaluation of Teaching (see Syllabus Template for sample text and website links)

 Individual colleges shall determine which, if any, of their courses may be excluded from this policy.
 In cases where more than one instructor is assigned to a course, colleges shall determine who is responsible for ensuring syllabi or equivalent documents are provided to enrolled students.